dexie/dexie-website-old/cloud/docs/quickstart.md

 4. See it **sync** between mobile and desktop
 5. Go through **the code** to learn the details.

-This app is an educational PWA with focus on clean, minimalistic and correct code.
+This app is an educational PWA with focus on clean, minimalistic and correct code! (*not super-fancy-advanced because the purpose is to understand the code*).

 ## Prerequisits